3mdeb/conferences/2025/fosdem/automating-low-level-firmware-validation-with-rf.md

 .center[https://github.com/Dasharo/open-source-firmware-validation]

-* Since then, these scripts came through many iterations, supporting more different products
-* At some point we have decided to open-source what we have and start maintaining and improving it as an open-source product
+* TBD: when?
+At some point we have decided to open-source what we have and start maintaining and improving it as an open-source product
+* Use cases of Dasharo OSFV
-* Dasharo Open Source Firmware Validation purpose is the validation of open-source firmware (mainly Dasharo)
+  - validation of (open-source) firmware
+    + can be used for any firmware, really
+  - testing Dasharo firmware releases
+  - test-driven bug fixing (and adding new features)
+  - regression testing
+    + after introducing new features
+    + after major changes (update base from upstream project)
+  - mainly Dasharo with UEFI payload right now
 * Scripts written in:
     - mostly Robot Framework (keywords, test suites)
-    - some Python (for some keywords, sometimes more suitable than RF)
+    - some Python (sometimes more suitable than RF)
     - shell scripts (mostly some wrappers for test execution)

 ???

+* Main purpose
+* Using Robot Framework as a base

+* Use cases
+  - validation of Dasharo-related tools (Dasharo Tools Suite, Dasharo Configuration Utility)
+    + where possible, in QEMU

 * Key Features of OSFV:
     - **Hardware Compatibility Testing**: audio, cpu, fan, network, docking